 Hunt for and collect dinosaurs alongside paleontologists at one of the richest fossil-rich localities in the Gobi Desert.
 The goal of this expedition is to discover and collect dinosaur remains and assist in international efforts to counter the black-market trade of illegal fossils from Mongolia.

 Mongolia’s Gobi Desert is renowned as one of the richest areas in the world for the discovery of dinosaur fossils.
 Paleontological exploration there spans more than a century and has been the source of such emblematic dinosaurs as Velociraptor, Gallimimus, and Tarbosaurus.
 However, since the early 2000’s the illegal excavation and poaching of dinosaur fossils from across Mongolia have had a hugely damaging effect on its natural history heritage, with important specimens removed from public knowledge and the scientific community.
-International efforts are now underway to repatriate many of the fossils seized by the authorities.
-Part of this effort requires detective work to determine where in the Gobi these fossils were originally found.
-Using the unique elemental composition of fossil bones and rocks, researchers are helping restore this lost information, but require your help to explore the vastness of the Gobi and complete their mission.
+During last year’s expedition to determine where in the Gobi these fossils were originally found, our team discovered an important skeleton of the tyrannosaur Tarbosaurus.

-You will be helping paleontologists access new areas of the Gobi to understand the dinosaurs and the ecosystems they inhabited, hunting for new fossils along the way!
+By participating in this expedition, you will help paleontologists excavate this exceptional new skeleton, access new areas of the Gobi, and hunt for new fossils along the way!

 SCIENTIFIC LEADERS: